 Often offences occur due to ignorance of the law.
 Educating parties where appropriate about their rights and responsibilities under the Act can significantly reduce the likelihood of the offence occurring again.
 Where education is not appropriate the investigator may issue a Caution Notice.

 In serious cases the RTA may issue a Penalty Infringement Notice or commence criminal proceedings through the Magistrates Court.

 Requesting an investigation

-An Investigation Request Kit can be obtained online or by contacting the RTA.
+An Investigation Request Kit can be provided by contacting the RTA or online.